ime01/HackCovid19/README.md

 It shows the global figures

-also shows individual country figures which can scrolled in a horizontal recyclerview
+also shows individual country figures which can be scrolled in a horizontal recyclerview

 Also tells users the 5 W.H.O  guideline to follow in this period